Architecture

 XRPL anchoring

-Section titled “XRPL anchoring”RepoMesh posts Merkle roots of closed ledger partitions to the XRP Ledger testnet.
+Section titled “XRPL anchoring”RepoMesh posts Merkle roots of ledger event partitions to the XRP Ledger testnet.
 This provides a tamper-evident timestamp that is independent of GitHub.

 How it works

-- Merkle root — the settlement node computes a SHA-256 Merkle tree over all events in the partition.
+- Merkle root — a SHA-256 Merkle tree is computed over all

 Verification path